 16. Buy Your Own Drinks

-CVs and Wall Greens are your go-to places for buying and making your own drinks.
-You get to buy drinks at the regular store prices and get to drink them on your way along the Strip.
+CVS, Walgreens, Target, ABC Stores, Liquor World, and other convenience stores are your go-to places for buying and making your own drinks.
+You get to buy drinks at regular store prices and drink them on your way along the Strip.

 17. Cook in Your Room Kitchen

-If you have a room with a kitchen, it is financially wise to stick with in-room meals since room deliveries and eating out are more expensive.
+If you have a room with a kitchen, kitchenette, microwave, or full refrigerator, it is financially wise to stick with some in-room meals since room deliveries and eating out are more expensive.
+This works especially well at places like The Signature at MGM Grand, Marriott’s Grand Chateau, Jockey Club, Residence Inn, Club Wyndham properties, Polo Towers, Desert Rose Resort, and other suite-style hotels.

 18. Bring Coffee Maker/Make Coffee in your Room

-Did you know that a cup of coffee in a Las Vegas hotel or casino is about $14?
-That is just $8 more expensive than a cup of coffee outside the casinos.
-Also, coffee places in the city usually have long lines in the morning and can derail you from getting to where you want to be in time.
+Did you know that a cup of coffee in a Las Vegas hotel or casino can be surprisingly expensive?
+Casino coffee shops and resort cafés also tend to have long lines in the morning and can derail you from getting to where you want to be in time.

-It is a good practice to make use of the in-room coffee makers or carry your own coffee maker when visiting Las Vegas.
+It is a good practice to make use of the in-room coffee makers, bring instant coffee packets, or choose a hotel room with a kitchenette if morning coffee matters to you.

 Read More: